OffByTwoDev/Destruct3D/README.md

 # Multi Scale Procedural Destruction in Godot

-Note: Jolt is highly recommended when using this plugin.
-Using the default engine leads to fragments oscillating unphysically (might be something to do with Centre of Mass calculations).
+A Godot addon written in C# that generates fragments on startup, and removes these fragments in a customisable way, in realtime.

+No knowledge of C# is needed to use the plugin, customise the basic behaviour or create good looking destruction.

+# Technicalities / Theory

+On startup, each destronoi node creates a binary tree of a specified depth (i.e. the bottom-most layer has 2^depth total fragments).
+The top level is the mesh, the 2nd level is 2 halves of the mesh, the 3rd is 4 quarters of the mesh, the 3th is 8 eighths of the mesh, etc.

+VSTSplittingComponent.Unsplit() searches this tree, and instantiates fragments of a specified depth which are within a bounding area3d (which represents e.g. an explosions) as new destronoi Nodes.
+VSTSplittingComponent.Activate() does this twice per explosion on 2 different explosion depths and spatial scales, so that the fragments closer to the explosion that are freed are smaller than ones further away (to simulate some level of realism).

+If the fragmentation splits the parent fragment into more than 1 segment (e.g. if an explosion happens in the middle of a long beam), VSTUnsplittingComponent detects this and creates however many new parent fragments are needed.

+Once fragments are removed, the binary tree(s) are updated, so that any fragments that have been removed have their references nullified.
+This way the "sum" of the bottom-most meshinstances in any VST always accurately represents the current state of the destronoi node.

+There is also some (beta) code for unfragmentation i.e. forming a parent fragment from a list of children (although this is probably a lot less useful than the fragmentation code).

 # Credits

 I am extremely thankful to seadaemon for the [Destronoi plugin](https://github.com/seadaemon/Destronoi), which this plugin was built off of.
 If Destronoi didn't exist this project would've taken significantly longer and I may never have made it.

 For clarity: my C# code "VSTNode.cs" and "DestronoiNode.cs" were initially a direct port of seadaemon's gdscript code.
 I then added some functions and different components to each to create this project.

+# Dependencies

+- Godot 4.4.1+ - .NET version

+Note: Jolt is highly recommended when using this plugin.
+Using the default engine leads to fragments oscillating unphysically (might be something to do with Centre of Mass calculations).

 # Recommendations & Performance